OpenSourcePFCLibraries/Help-File-Source/README.md

 PFC Help file.
 This repository has the source code.
-The help file as a Compiled HMTL Help (.chm) or PDF is available for directly download from the [Releases link] (https://github.com/OpenSourcePFCLibraries/Help-File-Source/releases/tag/1.0).
+The help file as a Compiled HMTL Help (.chm) or PDF is available for directly download from the [Releases link](https://github.com/OpenSourcePFCLibraries/Help-File-Source/releases/tag/1.0).